task-proxemics/XLeRobot/Assembly.md

 ## Assemble 1x Lekiwi Base

 - If you already have a Lekiwi base, distach the battery, servo mounts, etc. Base plate will only have 3 mounted motors with wheels. it so that there's
     - If not, follow the [tutorial](https://github.com/SIGRobotics-UIUC/LeKiwi/blob/main/Assembly.md#2-bottom-plate-assembly) but also base plate will only have 3 mounted motors with wheels.
-First, verify that the LeKiwi base wiring matches the diagram.
+- First, verify that the LeKiwi base motor wiring matches the diagram.
 ![abc271c2cccc2d68aff2c251ba58727](https://github.com/user-attachments/assets/349e7770-5b01-4dc6-bc94-6257b5b5cfe5)

 1. Place the base on the bottom of the cart